n0neye/A3D/memory-bank/activeContext.md

 - Documented system architecture and patterns
 - Captured project requirements and technical context
 - Updated technology references to reflect Three.js as the 3D engine (migrated from Babylon.js)
+- Added IGenerationLog and IRenderLog interfaces to track generation history and rendered outputs

 ## Active Decisions